 “It’s hard to believe that the sounds of the Mississippi-Delta have relocated to Germany, but they have.“

-“One Can Wreck It All” is Bad Temper Joe’s seventh full-length studio record and stands out with sparse instrumentation, which, if Joe allows it, develops a powerful and haunting sound.
-The album rattles and buzzes with a unique intensity, as if everything is held together only by the heavy, aching groove and rusty strings of an old guitar.
-BTJ shows his relentless devotion to the tradition of the old blues singers from the Mississippi Delta.
-“One Can Wreck It All” is an example of blues craftsmanship at its best, while exuding a warmth and timeless elegance.
+His songs rattle and buzz with a unique intensity, as if everything is held together only by the heavy, aching groove and rusty strings of an old guitar.
+The sparse instrumentation develops a powerful and haunting sound.
+BTJ's compositions show his relentless devotion to the tradition of the old blues singers from the Mississippi Delta, and are examples of blues craftsmanship at its best, while exuding a warmth and timeless elegance.